SEF Torres 1903

-Torres is an Italian football club based in the city of Sassari.
-It plays in Serie C, the third division of the Italian football league system.
+Società per l'Educazione Fisica Torres 1903 is an Italian football club based in the city of Sassari, Sardinia, that plays in Serie C, the third division of the Italian football league system.

 Re-founded in 2017, the club is the continuation of the Società per l'Educazione Fisica Torres, born in 1903 and reconstituted thrice throughout its history.
 Together with Ilvamaddalena, it is the oldest football club in Sardinia.

 The highest division it took part in was the third tier.
 It played thirty seasons, making Sassari the most populous city in Italy that has never had a team in Serie B. Its best result in the third tier is the third place, while it has won Serie C2 twice, in 1986-1987 and 1999–2000.

 The club colours are red and blue.
 It plays its home matches at the Stadio Vanni Sanna.